AnvithaTShashidhar/Diabetes-Progression-Prediction-Model/README.md

 The final model was found to predict the progression score fairly well, achieving strong R² performance and relatively low error metrics after feature engineering.

-# 🔮 Future Improvements

-Apply SHAP or LIME for deeper model interpretability,

-Use cross-validation for more robust model evaluation,

-Try advanced models like XGBoost,

-Deploy the model as a simple web application using Streamlit or Flask,

-Add hyperparameter tuning for tree-based models.